francis-collab/alu-shell/basics/README.md

 #!/bin/bash : acts as a shell
-cd ~ : changes the working directory to the user’s home directory.
+ls -l : displays current directory contents in a long format.